petemiron/k8s-on-pi/README.md

 3. Install kubernetes on RaspberryPi from these instructions: https://github.com/Project31/kubernetes-installer-rpi

 This will give you a little older version of RaspberryPi.
 I'm currently looking into how to get the recent version working.

+I went through several different attempts of getting kubernetes to work on RPi.
+This method, while a bit slower than just being able to install a pre-built image is the only one that worked -- created a cluster that's been running for a few days.